-- The annual age-adjusted cancer incidence rate for males in Georgia is 576 per 100,000. - Prostate cancer is the leading cause of cancer among Georgia males and accounts for 29% of all new cancer cases among males each year. - Prostate and lung and bronchus cancer incidence rates are higher among Georgia males than among U.S. males. - Colorectal and bladder cancer incidence rates are lower among Georgia males than the U.S. males.
+- The age-adjusted cancer incidence rate for males in Georgia is 572 per 100,000. - Prostate cancer is the leading cause of cancer among Georgia males and accounts for 28% of all new cancer cases among males each year. - Prostate and lung and bronchus cancer incidence rates are higher among Georgia males than among U.S. males. - Bladder cancer incidence rate is lower among Georgia males than the U.S. males.

-In Georgia, males are 44% more likely to be diagnosed with cancer than females.
+In Georgia, males are 45% more likely to be diagnosed with cancer than females.